-When it comes to herding breeds, the early parts of the predatory sequence are exhibited more strongly than the others.
-Specifically, the search, stalk, and chase.
+When it comes to herding breeds, dogs exhibit the early parts of the predatory sequence more strongly than the others — specifically, the search, stalk, and chase.
 Through years of breeding, the later parts of the sequence have been significantly subdued.
 However, even that varies within the herding group.

 Preventing Herding Behaviors From Becoming a Problem